Can the West Survive Trump?

 What’s happening?
 Maybe reality about Brexit is sinking in — as Britain’s growth slows dramatically, and as a Macron-buoyed EU leadership girds itself against Britain in negotiations.
 As things have shaken out, it looks more and more likely that Britain may crash out of the EU in two years’ time with no backup plan — an economic cliff that could make 2008 look like a mild economic interruption.
 And few doubt that May has run a terrible campaign.
 She has made the Clinton mistake: She seems to believe that simply by not being her unelectable, extremist opponent, she’ll win.
 She has thereby played it very safe — rarely encountering real live voters in retail politics, focusing her campaign on her own “strong, stable” leadership, reversing some unpopular policies and then refusing to be honest about it, and declining to take part in a debate with her main opponents.
 Suddenly, it seems that Brits have remembered how she came to power — largely by default last year after the Conservative Party tore itself apart after the Brexit result.
 She’s never been a good campaigner.
 Even her reputation of being a “competent” manager has been undermined by the shambolic campaign itself.

 You thought I was brutal about Clinton’s abilities?
 Here’s Rod Liddle in the Spectator of London (a Tory magazine) comparing May to a “fridge-freezer which has been faultily connected by a man called Trevor for five quid, cash in hand, and which is now full of decomposing Crispy Pancakes.
 There is no vision, there is no chutzpah.
 Just the bland repetition of meaningless phrases.”
-No I’m not translating that.
+No, I’m not translating that.

-More interesting to me is the sudden appeal of Labour’s far-left manifesto: It’s a Bernie barn-burner.
+More interesting to me is the sudden appeal of Labour’s far-left manifesto: It’s a Bernie barn burner.
 Huge sums for free college and education, massive infrastructure spending, ending government contracts for companies based in tax havens, more money for health care — it’s a left-populist agenda that is particularly popular with the younger generation — over a million of whom have registered to vote since the election was announced.
 May will almost certainly win — but if her parliamentary majority stays roughly where it is, or increases only marginally, the momentum behind Brexit could seriously begin to unravel.
 Stay tuned.

 “Two, four, six, eight.
 This time you cannot escape!” and “Hey hey!
 Ho ho!
 These racist teachers have got to go!”
 Those were two of the chants of the social-justice-warrior students as they rampaged with impunity across Evergreen College campus in Washington State last week.
 At one point, they cornered one professor, Bret Weinstein, outside his office, wouldn’t let him leave when he wanted to, and turned the campus cops away when they tried to intervene.
 His crime?
 He objected to a Day of Absence at the college, designed to increase racial awareness on campus.
 Most years, these days are marked by students of color leaving campus to let white students and faculty appreciate what multiculturalism contributes to the community.
 Fair enough, I guess.
 But this past year, the rules were changed — and all white people were actually required to leave the campus for one day.
 Weinstein objected — arguing that this was a coercive act of temporary racial segregation — and thereby violated his core principles.
 He explained why he was going to stay put, in a super-reasonable email; he’s a huge lefty himself — check out this op-ed he once wrote on Occupy Wall Street; and the video of his attempt to dialogue with his physically intimidating inquisitors reveals him as a highly rational, and remarkably even-tempered fellow.
 None of that mattered.
 Hatred — and for once that word is truly salient — prevailed.